-Bone Healing Timeline and Process
+Stages of Bone Healing Explained: Full Bone Healing Timeline and Process Overview

 The fracture healing process involves several stages.
 Knowledge of the bone healing timeline helps patients understand how long each stage might take and what they can do to support their body’s natural healing process.

 Apex Orthopaedics Spine & Neurology provides top-notch treatment for broken bones, including orthopedic surgery and rehabilitation.
-We have offices in Charlotte, High Point, and Raleigh, North Carolina as well as Rock Hill, South Carolina.
+We have offices in Charlotte, High Point, and Raleigh, North Carolina, as well as Rock Hill, South Carolina.
 Contact us today!

 Bone healing follows a structured path through several stages.
+Here’s what to expect when the body experiences a broken bone.

 Inflammatory Stage